Brokers and Advisors Have Different Standards of Care

 on October 26, 2018

-These levels are tied to the function of the investment professional—generally, either a broker or advisor.
+These levels are tied to the function of the financial professional—generally, either a broker or advisor.
 A registered investment advisor (RIA) is an advisor registered with the Securities and Exchange Commission (SEC) or the Texas State Securities Board.
 Federal securities law defines the advisor or firm as one engaged in the investment advisory business.

 A broker, or broker-dealer, is a person or company that is in the business of buying and selling securities.
 Brokers must also register with the SEC or with the state of Texas, as well as register with a self-regulatory organization—typically, the Financial Industry Regulatory Authority (FINRA).
 There are many similarities between the professions, but the one significant difference is standard of care owed by each.

-Brokers are held to the suitability standard of care, which requires that the broker have a reasonable basis to believe that a recommended securities transaction or investment strategy is suitable for the customer.
+Brokers are held to the suitability standard of care, which requires that the brokerage have a reasonable basis to believe that a recommended securities transaction or investment strategy is suitable for the customer.
 A broad range of investments may be suitable for any investor.
 The broker bases that suitability decision on information obtained through reasonable diligence to ascertain the client’s investment profile, which includes factors like:

 - client’s other investments